Coupled Local and Global World Models for Efficient First Order RL: Introduction

+Instead, training agents inside learned differentiable world models using first-order gradient (FoG) methods \citep{hafner2020dreamerv2, Hafner2025, janner2019trust, clavera2020modelaugmentedactorcriticbackpropagatingpaths} offers a promising pathway to resolve these issues.
+While previous FoG methods have predominantly relied on continuous online interaction within a physics simulator, applying this paradigm to learn dynamics directly from offline real-world data has the potential to effectively bridge the sim-to-real gap.
+Such a shift also simplifies modeling across varied environments through data acquisition rather than physics-based simulation.
+Furthermore, FoG methods inherently address RL sample inefficiency via gradient signals with reduced variance \citep{clavera2020modelaugmentedactorcriticbackpropagatingpaths} relative to score-function based algorithms such as PPO \citep{schulman2017proximalpolicyoptimizationalgorithms} or SAC \citep{haarnoja2018soft, haarnoja2019softactorcriticalgorithmsapplications}.

+However, the application of such methods in real-world robotics is severely constrained by forward simulation drifts \citep{lambert2022investigatingcompoundingpredictionerrors, xiao2019learningcombatcompoundingerrormodelbased}, which limit scalability to highly complex dynamical and visual effects common in real-world robotic settings.
+On the other hand, while recent diffusion world models have shown promising modeling capabilities \cite{dreamerv4}, computing gradients through them at the scales required for training FoG RL policies is computationally expensive and often intractable.

-This paper aims to address these issues.
-It builds on Decoupled forward-backward Model-based policy Optimization (DMO) \citep{amigo2025dmo}, which separates forward simulation from backward differentiation, to make high-fidelity world models usable in FoG model-based RL (FoG-MBRL).
-Concretely, we propose a framework that learns a diffusion-based world model from images of real robot interactions, deploying it as a simulator surrogate, while simultaneously learning a secondary more light-weight Recurrent State Space Model (RSSM)—acting as a ``local'' world model in a low-dimensional latent space—to supply stable, low-variance gradients without backpropagating through diffusion.
-This decoupling resolves key obstacles of FoG-MBRL with pixel-space models, thereby opening the door to practical FoG-MBRL with powerful image-based world models.
-We empirically evaluate the capabilities of our approach on a manipulation and a loco-manipulation tasks learned directly from real robot data.
+To address this challenge, this paper builds on Decoupled forward-backward Model-based policy Optimization (DMO) \citep{amigo2025dmo}, which separates forward simulation from backward differentiation, to make large-scale world models usable in FoG model-based RL (FoG-MBRL).
+Concretely, we propose a framework that maintains an offline trained large diffusion/flow-based model as a ``global'' simulator surrogate, alongside a secondary light-weight Recurrent State Space Model (RSSM)—acting as a ``local'' low-dimensional latent space world model that supplies stable, low-variance gradients without the need to backpropagate through the large global model.
+This decoupling resolves key obstacles to adopting FoG-MBRL alongside large-scale pixel-space world models, thereby opening the door to practical, efficient FoG-MBRL for real-world robotic problems.
+Through real-world experiments across a range of robotic tasks with increasing complexity, we empirically evaluate the capabilities of our approach in solving perceptual loco-manipulation tasks directly from real robot data.